Living with HIV

-There are many services and specially trained people working at AIDS Councils and People Living with HIV (PLHIV) organisations in every state and territory who can provide advice, support and further information about living with HIV, including about treatment.
+There are People Living with HIV (PLHIV) organisations in every state and territory that can provide advice, support and further information about living with HIV, including about treatment.

 For information about services in your area that can provide advice, support and information for people living with HIV, contact your Aboriginal health service or PLHIV Organisation.

 PATSIN: THE POSITIVE ABORIGINAL AND TORRES STRAIT ISLANDER NETWORK

 PATSIN is made up entirely of Aboriginal and Torres Strait Islander people living with HIV and provides culturally appropriate support to people with HIV in our community.

 PATSIN is hosted by the National Association of People with HIV Australia (NAPWHA).
 The network provides the opportunity for Aboriginal and Torres Strait Islander people with HIV to talk about improving care and support of people with HIV in our community.

 PATSIN can be contacted by email: email@example.com or by phoning NAPWHA on 1800 259 666.